ahadas/ahadas.github.io/_posts/2022-6-7-mtv-on-openshift-local.md

 # Prerequisits

 We will need a bare-metal machine or a virtual machine with enough memory and CPU power.
 I used a virtual machine with 64G of RAM and 18 CPUs but I believe that even 32G of RAM and 10 CPUs would be enough.
-Additionally, as I won't explain how to deploy RHV, I assume there is a RHV deployment that is accessible from within the machine that Openshift local would run on.
+Additionally, as I won't explain how to deploy RHV, I assume there is a RHV deployment that is accessible from within the machine that Openshift Local would run on.

 # Installing Openshift Local